Chalaaboun

-Chalaaboun in Arabic شلعبون is an archeological site in the outskirts of Ain Ebel in South Lebanon.
+Chalaaboun (Arabic: شلعبون) is an archeological site in the outskirts of Ain Ebel in South Lebanon.

 History

 Ernest Renan visited Chalaaboun during his mission to Lebanon and described what he found in his book Mission de Phénicie (1865-1874).
-Renan believe Chalaaboun was the Biblical town of Shaalabbin of the Tribe of Dan.
-He found a tomb similar to that of Christ.
+Renan believed that Chalaaboun was the Biblical town of Shaalabbin of the Tribe of Dan.
+He found a tomb similar to that of Jesus Christ.